-Compressible flow is characterised by abrupt changes in density within the flow domain often referred to as shocks.
-These discontinuities lead to numerical instabilities (Gibbs phenomena).
-This problem is prevented by locally adding a diffusion term to the equations to damp the numerical fluctuations.
-These fluctuations in an element are identified using a sensor algorithm which quantifies the smoothness of the solution within an element.
-The value of the sensor in an element is defined as
+Compressible flows can be characterised by abrupt changes in density within the flow domain often referred to as shocks.
+These discontinuities can lead to numerical instabilities (Gibbs phenomena).
+This problem is prevented by locally adding a diffusion term to the equations to damp the numerical oscillations.